zDCVincent/Fallout-terminal-hacking-bash-script-game/README.md

 # Fallout terminal hacking: in bash script!
 This script was made as a birthday gift to my girlfriend who loves Fallout and specifically terminal hacking over the course of three weeks.
 Happy birthday to her!
 JUL19!!
-*Compatible with Windows, Linux, and MAC.*
+*Compatible with Windows, Linux, and Mac.*

 **DISCLAIMER:**
 I hereby declare that I do not possess any ownership, rights, or affiliations pertaining to any items, intellectual properties, or assets associated with the Fallout franchise.
 The contents provided are purely for entertainment and non-commercial purposes.
 In the event that the rightful owners or authorized representatives of the Fallout franchise request the removal of any content, I shall promptly comply with such requests.
 All items in this repository are free and can be used by anyone for any purpose.
 I don't need to be credited.